 By Benjamin Waldrum

-An endowed chair is among the highest academic honors a university can bestow on a faculty member and is established with gifts of $1 million, which are invested with the spendable distributions from the endowment used to support the educational, research and clinical activities of the chair holder.
-Those named to a chair are among the most highly regarded scientists, physicians and professors in their fields of expertise.
+An endowed chair is among the highest academic honors a university can bestow on a faculty member.
+A chair is established with gifts of at least $1 million, which are invested and the interest proceeds used to support the educational, research and clinical activities of the chair holder.
+Those named to a chair are among the most highly regarded scientists, physicians and professors in their fields.

 “Dr. Tulunay-Ugur is one of our superstars here at UAMS,” said Cam Patterson, M.D., MBA, UAMS chancellor and UAMS Health CEO.
 “She is an outstanding faculty member and clinician whose compassionate care endears her to her patients.
 I can think of no one better suited to hold this chair and carry forward Dr. Kyser’s legacy.”

 “Ozlem has developed a national and international reputation in her field in laryngology with multiple responsibilities in our academic and leadership roles, and she is a role model for strong women in medicine in our field,” said John Dornhoffer, M.D., chair of the Department of Otolaryngology-Head and Neck Surgery.
 “This chair represents a responsibility, not only to help the patients of Arkansas and further her career, but to do so in line with the vision of Pat and Floyd Kyser.”

 Floyd Kyser, M.D., who grew up in Camden, served an internship at UAMS after graduating with honors in 1962.
 He then was drafted into the Army, where he was assigned to the Ear-Nose-Throat Department at Fort Benning, Georgia.

 Following his discharge, Kyser trained in general surgery for a year at the University of Missouri and then completed a residency in otolaryngology-head and neck surgery at Southwestern Medical School and Parkland Hospital in Dallas.